pokt-network/poktroll/README.md

 The Godoc for the source code in this can be found at [pkg.go.dev/github.com/pokt-network/poktroll](https://pkg.go.dev/github.com/pokt-network/poktroll).

 ## Have questions?
-Ask An PNYC
+Ask An PNYX

-You can use [PNYX](https://pnyxai.com/), an AI-powered search engine that has been trained and indexed on the Pocket Network documentation, community calls, forums and much more!
+You can use [PNYX](https://migration.pnyxai.com/), an AI-powered search engine that has been trained and indexed on the Pocket Network documentation, community calls, forums and much more!